 - Nutrition counseling to help develop healthy eating habits;

 - A positive and encouraging environment.

 To be successful, a fitness routine must suit the personality and preferences of the individual.
 Even if you find a routine you enjoy, boredom and complacency can creep in.

-According to Greg Knapp, the head trainer at Powerhouse Gym who assisted John Hollman, “muscle confusion” is the key to maximizing your exercise results.
-Muscle confusion requires that you change and advance your workout every 2 to 3 weeks to prevent your body from adapting and reaching a plateau.
+According to Greg Knapp, “muscle confusion” is the key to maximizing your exercise results.
+Muscle confusion requires that you change and advance your workout every 2 to 3 weeks.
+This prevents your body from adapting and reaching a plateau.
 Membership in a gym can provide all the support you need to get in the best shape of your life.

 By Kim Busby, Powerhouse Gym